davedevelopment/phpmig/README.md

     $ wget http://getcomposer.org/composer.phar
     $ php composer.phar install

+You can then use the localised version of phpmig for that project

+    $ bin/phpmig --version

 The second best way to install phpmig is using pear

     $ sudo pear channel-discover pear.atstsolutions.co.uk